blp100/art-gallery-website/README.md

 07.10
     - Successfully resolved the z-index issue, which turned out to be a familiar challenge.
     - Completed all pages without integrating a real map.
+07.11
+    - Overslept today, but managed to do some research on the map API provided by http://leafletjs.com.
+It's quite interesting.